clarin-eric/VirtualCollectionRegistry/README.txt

 Adjust locations to the desired and relevant local alternatives.
 The second block is required to make the virtual collection form submit service work with POSTs (current versions of SHHAA do not support this).

+* OAI PROVIDER *

+Collection display name:

+Add the following to the Tomcat context.xml file to set a custom collection display name (MdCollectionDisplayName header element) for the CMDI representations provided by the built-in OAI provider:

+<Parameter name="eu.clarin.cmdi.virtualcollectionregistry.collectiondisplayname
+           value="CLARIN Virtual Collection Registry" />

+Change the value of the 'value' attribute if desired.
+If this parameter is not set, the default value "CLARIN Virtual Collection Registry" will be used as a collection name.